Borisoglebsk air base: History

 Holm's information reports that the 1080 UATsPLS was disbanded in 1997 and the awards (presumably the Order of the Red Banner and the title 'in the name of V.P.
 Chkalov') were transferred to the 4th Center for Combat Employment and Retraining of Crews VVS at Lipetsk.
-His information also suggests that the remnants remained as the Borisoglebsk Aviation Garrison, which was disbanded in 2000.
+His information also suggests that the remnants of the 1080th Centre remained as the Borisoglebsk Aviation Garrison, which was disbanded in 2000.